pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl_usb_stop_tracking_for_time_sync.md

 ## -description

-This request unegisters the caller with USB driver stack for time sync services.
+This request unregisters the caller with USB driver stack for time sync services.

 ## -ioctlparameters